arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

             is returned if the body does not contain a valid JSON representation of an array of documents.
 The response body contains an error document in this case.
+        '403':
+          description: |
+            with the error code `1004` is returned if the specified write concern for the collection cannot be fulfilled.
+This can happen if less than the number of specified replicas for a shard are currently in-sync with the leader.
+For example, if the write concern is `2` and the replication factor is `3`, then the write concern is not fulfilled if two replicas are not in-sync.
         '404':
           description: |
             is returned if the collection specified by `collection` is unknown.
             The response body contains an error document in this case.
+        '503':
+          description: |
+            is returned if the system is temporarily not available.
+This can be a system overload or temporary failure.
+In this case it makes sense to retry the request later.
       tags:
         - Documents
 ```